AmGarera/toolbelt/README.md

 # toolbelt
-A App which can keep track of all your Dev Tools in one place
+An App which can keep track of all your Dev Tools in one place